ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 See you in Brussels at 3 and 4 February 2018!

-Elektra will also be present in [Config Management Camp](http://cfgmgmtcamp.eu/).
+Elektra will also be present in the [Config Management Camp](http://cfgmgmtcamp.eu/) directly afterwards Fosdem in Gent.

 ### CC-licenced book about vision of Elektra published